Task

 result : Task ok err -> Task (Result ok err) *

-a task that succeeds with Result ok err
+a task that succeeds with Result ok err.

-This is useful when chaining tasks using the !
+This is useful when chaining tasks using the ! suffix.
+For example

 # Path.roc checkFile : Str -> Task [Good, Bad] [IOError] # main.roc when checkFile "/usr/local/bin/roc" |> Task.result! is Ok Good -> "..."
 Ok Bad -> "..."
 Err IOError -> "..."